phel-lang/phel-lang/doc/content/documentation/http-request-and-response.md

 ])
 ```

 To make it easier to create responses.
-Phel has two helper methods to create a response.
+Phel has two helpers methods to create a response.

 ```phel
 (ns my-namepace